-Document Title: Control of Substances Hazardous to Health 6 of 20 Approval Date: 19 Aug 2015 Reference Number: UHB 089 Next Review Date: 19 Aug 2018 Version Number: 2 Date of Publication: 02 Oct 2015
+Document Title: Control of Substances Hazardous to Health 6 of 25 Approval Date: 07 Dec 2021 Reference Number: UHB 089 Next Review Date: 07 Dec 2023 Version Number: 2 Date of Publication: 14 Jan 2022 Approved by: Head of H&S Operational Health and Safety Group

-- at extreme temperatures, or, - have explosive or flammable properties (other regulations apply to these risks). - Biological agents that are outside the employer's control, e.g. catching an infection from a workmate (if in doubt, please contact the Health, Safety and Environment Unit for advice).
+- at extreme temperatures, or, - have explosive or flammable properties (other regulations apply to these risks). - Biological agents that are outside the employer's control, e.g. catching an infection from a workmate (if in doubt, please contact the Health, Safety and Environment Unit for advice)